foresturquhart/grimoire/README.md

 3. **Plain Text (txt)** - Uses separator lines to distinguish between files.

 Each format includes metadata, a summary section, an optional directory tree, and the content of all files.

+## Token Counting

+Grimoire includes built-in token counting to help you manage LLM context limits.
+The token count is estimated using the same tokenizer used by many LLMs.

+Two token counting modes are available:

+1. **Fast Mode** (default): Counts tokens in chunks as the output is generated.
+Slightly less accurate but more efficient for large codebases.
+2. **Exact Mode**: Counts all tokens in the entire output at once.
+More accurate but can be slower and more memory-intensive for large outputs.

+You can disable token counting entirely using the `--skip-token-count` flag.

 ## Secret Detection